 The City has said taxes will not go up to fund this facility, how can that be? |

-The revised funding plan continues to include no increase in property taxes to fund the new facility.
+The revised funding plan continues to include no increase in property taxes to fund the land purchase, capital construction or debt servicing of the new facility.
 This is achieved through the following measures:

 The taxation revenue generated from the Yard Development will provide the necessary revenues to cover the increase in annual interest and principle payments for borrowing the additional $30 million. |